kgrid/specs/docs/activation.md

 ##### On every activation
 - When a KO is activated, a warning is logged for every endpoint that cannot be activated
 - (verify) If two endpoints have identical coordinates (`/{naan}/{name}/{version}/{endpoint}`) the second endpoint will not be loaded and a warning will be logged.
-Compliant implementations must not allow multiple endpoints and must not have endpoint  unspecified request routing behavior.
+Compliant implementations <conform>must not</conform> allow multiple endpoints and <conform>must not</conform> have endpoint  unspecified request routing behavior.
 - Each activated endpoint is provided with a context object containing global activation properties and a means to resolve and access other endpoints in the same runtime or activator.

 ## Shelf API (read-only)

-An Activator <span class="conformance">must</span> implement at least the read-only portion of the [Shelf API](shelf-api.md).
+An Activator <conform>must</conform> implement at least the read-only portion of the [Shelf API](shelf-api.md).
 This includes listing KOs, returning representations of indivdual KOs (e.g. metadata only, with links to key components).

-(Proposed) An activator must provide a resource representation for the knowledge object that includes activation status and endpoints.
+(Proposed) An activator <conform>must</conform> provide a resource representation for the knowledge object that includes activation status and endpoints.

-(Proposed) An Activator should make available the service description for a knowledge object.
+(Proposed) An Activator <conform>should</conform> make available the service description for a knowledge object.

-(Proposed) Access to the internals of the KO (deployment and payload files) should not be exposed, except that KOs of "resource" type may specify particular payloads for client access under appropriate service paths in the service description.
+(Proposed) Access to the internals of the KO (deployment and payload files) <conform>should not</conform> be exposed, except that KOs of "resource" type <conform>may</conform> specify particular payloads for client access under appropriate service paths in the service description.

-(Proposed) An activator may implement additional operations for the Shelf API to support development or demonstration of KOs.
+(Proposed) An activator <conform>may</conform> implement additional operations for the Shelf API to support development or demonstration of KOs.
 For example, uploading or importing KOs, loading KOs from a manifest file, deleting KOs.
 See [Shelf API](shelf-api.md) for more info.

 (Proposed) It is especially useful for Activators used in protyping and demonstration to allow a manfifest to be posted to the activator in prder to load KOs at runtime.
-This should not be enabled by default except in development environments as it representas an vulnberabiltiy.
+This <conform>should not</conform> be enabled by default except in development environments as it representas an vulnberabiltiy.

 ### List KO resources
 ```